bijoynandi/SQL_Data_Warehouse_Project/README.md

 - `LICENSE`: License information.
 - `README.md`: This file.

+# What I Learned
+- **SQL Server**: I gained hands-on experience with SQL Server, including database creation, data ingestion, and data modeling.
+- **Data Engineering**: I learned the importance of data quality, data cleansing, and data integration in a data engineering project.
+- **Data Modeling**: I gained insights into designing a star schema for efficient data analysis.
+- **Project Management**: I learned how to manage a data engineering project from start to finish.
+- **Data Architecture**: I gained a deeper understanding of data architecture, including the Medallion Architecture and its layers.
+- **Data Warehousing**: I learned about data warehousing concepts and best practices.
+- **ETL Pipelines**: I gained experience in building ETL pipelines using SQL Server.
+- **Data Quality**: I learned about data quality management and best practices.

 ## Usage
 To use this project, follow these steps:
 1. Clone this repository.